centrica-engineering/muon/docs/component-guidance/cta.md

 ## Best practice

 A call-to-action allows users to take action once they are ready for it.
-We allow users to perform certain actions through the use of our call to actions (CTAs).
 It should always be clear to the user what the CTA's action is through text.

 ### Do